Hexachloroacetone

 Hexachloroacetone is an organic compound with the formula (Cl_{3}C)_{2}CO.
 It is also called hexachloropropanone or perchloroacetone.
 Numbers indicating the position of the chlorine-atoms are generally omitted as all the possible positions are substituted with chlorine.
 It is a colorless liquid, slightly soluble in water.

 Reactions and uses

-Hexachloroacetone functions equivalently to trichloroacetyl chloride, i.e. as an trichloroacetylating agent.
+Hexachloroacetone functions equivalently to trichloroacetyl chloride, i.e. as a trichloroacetylating agent.

 The main use of hexachloroacetone is as a pesticide.
-For the use of hexachloroacetone in the preparation of a novel insect repellent see Perkow reaction.
+For the use of hexachloroacetone in the preparation of a novel insect repellent (see Perkow reaction).
 The industrial route to hexafluoroacetone involves treatment of hexachloroacetone with HF: